Romualdo Pacheco: Legacy

-Pacheco served not only as the first Hispanic to hold the office of Governor of California, but the only one to do so in California's history as a state.
-He is also remembered for being the first Hispanic to represent a state in the U.S. Congress.
-Hispanics had served as non-voting delegates of territories before, but Pacheco was the first full-voting Hispanic member of congress.
+Pacheco not only was the first Hispanic governor of California, but (as of 2024) the only one in California's history as a state.
+He is also remembered for being the first Latino to represent a state in the U.S. House of Representatives.
+Latinos had served as non-voting delegates of territories before, but Pacheco was the first Latino member of Congress with full voting rights.